 Torre de Hercules

-If there is one single place you should visit in A Coruña, that would be the Torre de Hercules, Hercules Tower, a symbol of the city and its most iconic landmark.
+If there is one single place you should visit in A Coruña, that would be the Torre de Hercules, known as Hercules Tower in English.
+The tower is a symbol of the city and its most iconic landmark.
 This impressive Roman lighthouse has guided ships into the city’s harbour for over 2000 years.

 Since the Middle Ages, the tower has also been associated with many legends and myths.
-One of the most famous ones would be the story of Ith and Breog, featured in the Book of Invasions, written by Irish monks in the 11th century.
+One of the most famous ones would be the story of Ith and Breog, featured in the Book of Invasions and written by Irish monks in the 11th century.
 According to the legend, chieftain Breogan founded the city and built the tower.
 One of his sons, Ith, spotted Ireland from this tower and decided he would travel the seas to conquer this new land.
-It would be killed in Ireland and brought back to A Coruña.
-However, his brother Mil would then continue his pursuit and finally successfully conquer Ireland, giving a name to the settlers known as the Milesians (the sons of Mil).
+He would be killed in Ireland and brought back to A Coruña.
+However, his brother Mil would then continue his pursuit and successfully conquer Ireland, giving the settlers the name Milesians (the sons of Mil).

 Maria Pita Square

-Without leaving the Old Town, every visitor should head to the city’s main square to pay respects to Maria Pita, the city’s heroine.
-The city’s square, Praza de Maria Pita, is named after her, and you’ll find a statue dedicated to brave Maria, who defended the city from the attacks of Sir Francis Drake.
+Before leaving the old town and continuing along the way of St James, every visitor should head to the city’s main square to pay respects to Maria Pita, the city’s heroine.
+The city’s square, Praza de Maria Pita, is named after her and you’ll find a statue dedicated to brave Maria, who defended the city from the attacks of Sir Francis Drake.
 If you’d like to know more about this fascinating character, you can visit her home place, now a museum, in the Rua Herrerias 28.

 Harbour and ‘Galerias’

-Just a hundred metres from Praza de Maria Pita, you’ll find yourself back at the harbour, where you’ll have the opportunity to appreciate the unique architecture of the city, particularly the seafront houses lined with their white balconies known as ‘Galerias’, a classic feature in coastal towns and cities in Galicia.
+Just a hundred metres from Praza de Maria Pita, you’ll find yourself back at the harbour, where you’ll have the opportunity to appreciate the unique architecture of the city.
+Particularly beautiful are the seafront houses lined with their white balconies, known as ‘Galerias’, a classic feature in coastal towns and cities in Galicia.

 And after a day of exploring and sightseeing, it’s time for some food.
 The city has many restaurants and small ‘Tascas’ where you can sample a wide array of classic tapas such as squid, chorizo, croquetas and tortilla.
 One of the classics is the minuscule La Bombilla.
 Did you know A Coruña is also the birthplace of Estrella Galicia?

-If you have time to spare before setting off, we highly recommend spending a few days in this beautiful city by the Atlantic.
+If you have time to spare before setting off on your Camino de Santiago journey, we highly recommend spending a few days in this beautiful city by the Atlantic.
 With plenty of museums, festivals, parks and countless food sports worth investigating, there is plenty to do and see in A Coruña.